 Chrome Polish – Why You Need It

-In today’s world, chrome plating isn’t quite so prolific, although a good number of motorcycles still use it, especially on custom or cruiser bikes, but car manufacturers tend to shy away from it, mainly because the fashion today is color-coded paintwork.
+In today’s world, chrome plating isn’t quite so prolific.
+A good number of motorcycles still use it, especially on custom or cruiser bikes.
+But, car manufacturers tend to shy away from it.
+This is mainly because the fashion today is color-coded paintwork.

-Best Chrome Polish for Auto Detailing 2019
+Best Chrome Polish for Auto Detailing

 The Blue Magic Mtl Polish Cream is perhaps the best all-round chrome polish.

-This is a chrome polish and rust remover, but let’s just clarify … when a product tells you that it removes rust, it’s talking about the surface rust that you occasionally get, there is no magic chrome polish that will remove proper rust – the type of rust that damages the metal.
+This is a chrome polish and rust remover, but let’s just clarify.
+When a product tells you that it removes rust, it’s talking about the surface rust that you occasionally get.
+There is no magic chrome polish that will remove proper rust – the type of rust that damages the metal.

-With that in mind, it does seem pretty spectacular at what it can actually remove – even some of the heaviest surface rusting didn’t seem to offer much of a fight once the Turtle Wax has been applied and worked through it.
-And with 12oz to use up, you’ll be hunting around your home to find other bits and pieces to polish – it really is that good.
+With that in mind, it does seem pretty spectacular at what it can actually remove.
+Even some of the heaviest surface rusting didn’t seem to offer much of a fight once the Turtle Wax has been applied and worked through it.
+And with 12 oz. to use up, you’ll be hunting around your home to find other bits and pieces to polish.
+It really is that good.

 This is definitely my choice for a rust-removing chrome polish, but being a liquid chrome polish, it’s not ideally suited to machine polishing.

-This product can be used for hand or machine polishing, but it gets back to the consistency – unless you have a professional polishing machine, which runs at a slow rpm, you may just find it a little too loose for machine polishing.
+This product can be used for hand or machine polishing, but it gets back to the consistency.
+Unless you have a professional polishing machine, which runs at a slow rpm, you may just find it a little too loose for machine polishing.

 It doesn’t give quite the lustrous shine that some of the other quality chrome polishes do, but if you use this as a pre-treatment to a full wax polish, it will give great results.